 At this time, the UHC accepts applications from scholars providing their own funding.
 All expenses concerning salaries, travels, living and allied costs are the responsibility of the applicant.
 Visiting Scholars are expected to provide their own personal computers to conduct their work.
 Applications are accepted on a rolling basis and will be considered as capacity allows.

 To begin the application process for the Urban Health Collaborative Visiting Scholars program, please visit the application form.
-Please note, applicants are required to provide a curriculum vitae and a proposed research project (maximum of two pages).
+Please note, applicants are required to provide a curriculum vitae and a proposed research project (maximum of two pages), and a letter of recommendation is suggested.

 Apply to the UHC Visiting Scholars Program